subodhr258/MovieLens/README.md

 ```
  https://movielens-ap.herokuapp.com/movies/[basis]/?movie=[movie]&limit=n
 ```
--[basis] can be replaced by 'content', 'collaborative' or 'hybrid'.
+- [basis] can be replaced by 'content', 'collaborative' or 'hybrid'.
--[movie] can be replaced by the movie name.
+- [movie] can be replaced by the movie name.
--[n] can be replaced by the number of reccomendations to be displayed.
+- [n] can be replaced by the number of reccomendations to be displayed.

 Example - Hybrid Filtering:
 ```